DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/sorting.md

-# React Grid - Sorting
+# Vue Grid - Sorting

 The Grid component supports sorting data by one or several column values.
 Use the corresponding plugins and UI (column headers and Group Panel) to manage the sorting state and sort data programmatically.